Services

 Night guards

-Everyone is stressed out and grinding their teeth these days!
-A night guard is a piece of plastic fitted to an individual’s teeth that keeps from clenching/grinding their teeth.
+Everyone is stressed out and clenching and grinding their teeth these days!
+Most people don’t even realize that they are doing this but notice the symptoms it can cause such as a sore jaw.
+A night guard is a custom-made appliance fitted to an individual’s teeth that keeps you from clenching or grinding your teeth while you wear it.
 It also keeps one’s muscles in a more relaxed position.
 Dr. Klassen sleeps with one, so just ask her about it.

 Sleep Apnea | Snoring Appliances